 The biggest drawback with the vacuum is that the app and manual are in Mandarin, making it harder to set it up.
 While the Mi Home app itself is available in other countries, the Mi Robot is listed only when you select Mainland China as the region.
 You can navigate the settings by using Google Translate, but it is cumbersome to get started with the vacuum at first.

 Overall, the Mi Robot is well worth its $250 asking price.
 The vacuum did a fantastic job of cleaning the house, and it tackled carpeted areas as well as tiled surfaces with ease.

-Given that the product is limited to China, the best way to get your hands on the Mi Robot outside of China is through third-party resellers like GearBest, where it's available for $379.
-That's $130 more than the sticker price, but until Xiaomi starts selling the Mi Robot officially, sites like GearBest are your best recourse to getting your hands on the vacuum.
-You can score a $20 discount by using XIAOMIVAC at checkout, bringing the cost down to $360.
+Given that the product is limited to China, the best way to get your hands on the Mi Robot outside of China is through third-party resellers like GearBest, where it's available for $259.
+That's just $20 more than what the vacuum retails for within China.

 We may earn a commission for purchases using our links.
 Learn more.